-Our Full Spectrum Blend contains 250mg CBN and 250mg CBD from organic Hawaiian hemp.
+Our Full Spectrum Blend contains 250mg CBN and 250mg CBD from Hawaiian hemp.
 It is recommended as a daily hemp supplement and does not need to be added to.
 This is because the CBN amplifies the sleepy effect while the full spectrum CBD provides the entourage effect.
+Of course, you could still combine this mix with Delta-8-THC for a more euphoric sleep.
 This blend of CBN and CBD also contains certified organic MCT coconut oil and certified organic good grade Italian lemon and wild orange oils.
 We recommend you spray it 1-3 times under your tongue, hold it for 30 seconds, then swallow.
 It should be taken one to two times daily, ideally 30 minutes before bedtime for sleep.
 Each spray contains 3.3mg CBN and 3.3mg CBD.

 As with all CBD oils and cannabinoids, start with a low dose, take it at the same time each day and let the CBN build up in your system.
 Here’s another guide on how to take CBD oil.
 Some people notice a difference immediately but for others it can take a week or more.
 Then, you can adjust your CBN oil intake to meet your needs.
 A nurse of physician trained in cannabis can also be helpful if you’re taking CBN to address specific sleep issues or insomnia as they may prescribe a different dose depending on your health and sleep history.